JohnHG1/Arrays-lab-HW-W1D3/arrays_hashes_quiz.md

 ```
 ### Complete these tasks:

-1. Change the capital of Wales from `"Swansea"` to `"Cardiff"`.
+#1.
+Change the capital of Wales from `"Swansea"` to `"Cardiff"`.
-  united_kingdom[:"Wales"]["capital"] = "Cardiff"
+    united_kingdom[:"Wales"][capital] = "Cardiff"
-2. Create a Hash for Northern Ireland and add it to the `united_kingdom` array (The capital is Belfast, and the population is 1,811,000).
+#2.
+Create a Hash for Northern Ireland and add it to the `united_kingdom` array (The capital is Belfast, and the population is 1,811,000).
-{
+    "" => {
      name: "Northern Ireland",
      population: 1811000,
      capital: "Belfast"
     }

-3. Use a loop to print the names of all the countries in the UK.
+#3.
+Use a loop to print the names of all the countries in the UK.
+    for name in united_kingdom
+    p name
+    end
-4. Use a loop to find the total population of the UK.
+#4.
+Use a loop to find the total population of the UK.